ChrisVega/TupBot/README.md

-As of now this broken, I havn't been able to update it due to some personal issues, I have it working to some degree just not the degree that I like enough to share.
+As of now this broken, I haven't been able to update it due to some personal issues, I have it working to some degree just not the degree that I like enough to share.
-If you pudate Discord for java and disable the music player as well as the API for Pandorabot it should work.
+If you update Discord for java and disable the music player as well as the API for Pandorabot it should work.
 I am working on getting a new music player as JDA is no longer supported.

 # TupBot